tock/tock/doc/reference/trd-syscalls.md

 The definition of these status codes is outside the scope of this document.

 If an exit syscall is successful, it does not return.
-Therefore, the return value of an exit syscall is always _Failure_.
+Therefore, the return value of an exit syscall is always _Failure_. `exit-restart` and `exit-terminate` MUST always succeed and so never return.

 5 Userspace Library Methods
 =================================